 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the T6s have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon T6s Manual.
+Further information on the features and operation of the 5D Mark II and T6s can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Canon T6s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.